Entanglement of weighted graphs uncovers transitions in variable-range interacting models: Recognizing transition in fall-off rates via the GGM of a Graph state

-Let us first discuss the extreme points. $\alpha=0$ corresponds to a uniform graph state where each vertex is connected to every other vertex with identical weights \cite{mahto_shaji_pra_2022}; and $\alpha\to\infty$ leads to a graph state with uniform weights involving with the nearest-neighbor vertices \cite{briegel01, rauss_pra2003}.
-It becomes the cluster state at $t=\pi,3\pi,5\pi,\ldots$ and GGM of the dynamical state obtained through NN interacting Hamiltonian is oscillatory, with the time period of $2\pi$, i.e., $\mathcal{G}_{2\pi}=0$ and $\bar{\mathcal{G}}_{2\pi}=0$.
-For any finite $\alpha$, the weights of the all connections contribute, such that these weights decrease polynomially with the increasing distance between vertices ($\phi_{i,i+r}=r^{-\alpha}$).
+Let us first discuss the extreme points. $\alpha=0$ corresponds to a uniform graph state where each vertex is connected to every other vertex with identical weights \cite{mahto_shaji_pra_2022}, and $\alpha\to\infty$ leads to a graph state with uniform weights involving the nearest-neighbor vertices \cite{briegel01, rauss_pra2003}.
+It becomes the cluster state at $t=\pi,3\pi,5\pi,\ldots$ and GGM of the dynamical state obtained through the NN interacting Hamiltonian is oscillatory, with the time period of $2\pi$, i.e., $\mathcal{G}_{2\pi}=0$ and $\bar{\mathcal{G}}_{2\pi}=0$.
+For any finite $\alpha$, the weights of all connections contribute, such that these weights decrease polynomially with the increasing distance between vertices ($\phi_{i,i+r}=r^{-\alpha}$).
 For large $\alpha$, connections other than the nearest neighbors ($\phi_{i,i+1}=1)$ are extremely small and $\mathcal{G}_{2\pi}$ remains close to zero.
-With the decrease of $\alpha$, the long range connections start to increase.
-GGM at all times, typically $\mathcal{G}_{2\pi}$is nonvanishing since the absolute product of cosines at $t=2\pi$ in the second term of Eq. (\ref{eq:ggm_open}) keeps on decreasing from unity.
-On the other hand, at $\alpha=1$, the next-nearest-neighbor makes $\mathcal{G}_{2\pi}=0.5$ since $\cos\frac{2\pi}{4}=0$.
+With the decrease of $\alpha$, the long-range connections start to increase.
+For GGM at all times, typically $\mathcal{G}_{2\pi}$is nonvanishing since the absolute product of cosines at $t=2\pi$ in the second term of Eq. (\ref{eq:ggm_open}) keeps on decreasing from unity.
+On the other hand, at $\alpha=1$, the next-nearest neighbor make $\mathcal{G}_{2\pi}=0.5$ since $\cos\frac{2\pi}{4}=0$.
 When $\alpha$ goes below unity, weights of further distance makes the absolute cosine product almost near zero.
-This observation serves as a compelling incentive for employing GGM in the identification of $\alpha^*_{LR}$ transition point.
+This observation serves as a compelling incentive for employing GGM in the identification of the $\alpha^*_{LR}$ transition point.